Paid Media Activation – the Retailer Perspective

 The consumer flow can be divided into three parts:

-An alternative way to distribute content from call to actions on OOH is via a landing page.
-The landing page can be made by us and hosted by us.
-But it can also be made and hosted by anyone who integrates with our Coupon API to trigger us to issue a SMS or e-mail coupon to a specific consumer.
+An alternative way to distribute content from our advertising campaign is using a landing page.
+Liquid Barcodes can create and host your landing pages, or they can created and and hosted by any page that integrates with our coupon API in order to trigger us to issue an SMS or e-mail coupon to a specific consumer.

-If you want to issuing content into an existing app (e.g. with use of beacons installed on the OOH screens) this is also possible, and requires the same Coupon API integration, plus a APP API integration.
+If you want to issue content into an existing app (e.g. with use of beacons installed on the OOH screens) this is also possible, and requires the same coupon API integration, plus an app API integration.

-The simpler the better.
-In most cases.
-Typically we would do a single-use coupon with a deep discount or a free product (sampling).
-All content from us is unique (a unique coupon, a unique survey link, a unique game link).
-And we can control that one consumer only get one coupon/survey/game.
+In most cases, the simpler the content is the better.
+Typically we recommend a single-use coupon with a deep discount or a free product (sampling).
+All content from us is unique (a unique coupon, a unique survey link, a unique game link) and we can control that each consumer only gets one coupon/survey/game.

-To engage more with consumers the content can for example be a digital scratch card (this works just as well via SMS like in-app).
-This way you can have multiple prizes where some prizes can be awesome – and the main motivation for many to participate – with a limit to 1 prize and thus low probability to win.
-Other prizes can be coupons that are designed to drive traffic to store (free product).
+To engage with consumers the content should be engaging – for example a digital scratch card (as this works just as well via SMS like in-app).
+This way you can have multiple prizes where some prizes can be aspirational and the main motivation for many to participate, while also limited to one prize and thus offers your customers a low probability to win.
+Other prizes can be coupons that are designed to drive traffic to store such as free products.

-Also you can add survey to the coupons.
+You can add surveys to your coupons.
 Either you ask for feedback to get the coupon (reward for completing survey) or you use survey as follow-up to a coupon redemption to get consumer feedback on a new product that you just picked up in-store.
-This Bonaqua case do both.
+This Bonaqua case does both.

 PAID MEDIA ACTIVATION – HOW TO GET OUR CONTENT